 Remember that the human resources department has the word “human” in it for a reason.
 HR needs to see you as you are so they can get a feel for your real personality and make sure you are a good fit for the company.
 So it’s better to act naturally and be relaxed.
 It is also important to show that you have strong interpersonal skills and to behave professionally.
-On the day of the interview, be sure to be punctual, to introduce yourself politely and to dress appropriately.
+On the day of the interview, be sure to be punctual, introduce yourself politely, and dress appropriately.
 This means giving some thought to the company’s image, but also dressing in a way you’re comfortable with on the day.

 HR won’t need to try to work out your personality traits if you’re honest.
 If you don’t understand an explanation they’ve given you, be direct and ask them to explain it to you.
 They won’t bite!
 Don’t be embarrassed either.
 Your honesty will establish a spirit of trust between you and them.

 During this first interview, your enthusiasm is your weapon.
 Remember HR determines whether or not you will fit their current company culture.
 So you must be prepared.
 Do not turn up to the interview without having done some research into the company, its values, and its history.

 Look up what they do, the number of employees, and the latest news.
 The interviewer won’t hesitate to ask you what you know about the company.
 If you are not well-informed, you will make a bad impression, even if you have a strong background.

 Help the recruiter to understand who they have in front of them and why the company is interesting to you, how you discovered the company, and your vision of it.
 Be clear in your explanations about your interest in the job and what drives you the most.
 Taking this approach helped one young woman, as described here by Natascha, a recruiter in the health sector: